 Use a private, encrypted free service like DropBox or Google Drive to send scans of documents like birth certificates or a driver’s license.

 Don’t open email attachments

-Unless someone specifically told they’d be sending you an attachment, don’t open it.
+Unless someone specifically told you they’d be emailing you an attachment, don’t open it.
 In fact, if someone you know does send you one, ask them to send it through a service like Google Drive.

 Backup your data

 Many devices have built-in backup these days.
 Use it.

 Don’t click or tap on links from untrusted sources

 If you get a link in an email, text, or other message from an unknown or untrusted source don’t open it.
 Even if you know the person, if it looks fishy, it probably is.